top of page

 Athenian Democracy

-UC Berkeley, Spring 2021.
-Freshman seminar.
+Freshman seminar (mean student evaluation 2021 - 6.44/7, 2022 - 7/7).
 In classical Athens, ordinary citizens ruled over the political elite.
 That's what demokratia, “rule by the people,” meant.
 How did non-elite Athenians pull that off?
 In this seminar, we’ll explore two fascinating, important and in some respects baffling short texts, both titled “The Constitution of the Athenians,” one attributed to Xenophon and the other to a student of Aristotle.
 We’ll also look at some additional brief extracts from Herodotus, Thucydides, Plato, and Aristotle.
 Though the material concerns ancient Greek politics, we’ll approach it with all our assumptions and anxieties about modern democracy in mind.
 How different was ancient Greek democracy from what we call democracy today—and could we manage something more like it here?

 Syllabus